fsprojects/Paket/README.md

 # Paket

-A package dependency manager for .NET with support for NuGet packages and GitHub files.
+A package dependency manager for .NET with support for NuGet packages and GitHub repositories.

 ## Why Paket?